AndrewDWhite/GalaxyGenericImporterPlugin/README.md

 Will need both the standard gog plugin https://github.com/gogcom/galaxy-integrations-python-api and utils https://github.com/tylerbrawl/Galaxy-Utils packages to be placed as dependencies in the root of the folder

+Also needs escapejson

-py -m pip install galaxy.plugin.api galaxyutils --target DIR
+py -m pip install escapejson galaxy.plugin.api galaxyutils --target DIR

 The plugin will need to be placed in